pangeo-data/pangeo-eosc/users/users-getting-started.md

 Attend the meeting not only to get to know each other but also to ask questions about how to use the Pangeo ecosystem.

-# Background information
+# How to acknowledge Pangeo-EOSC

-Let's start with a bit of background information!
-The cloud resources for pangeo-eosc are provided through the collaboration between the [Pangeo community](https://pangeo.io), the [EGI-ACE project](https://www.egi.eu/project/egi-ace/), and the [C-SCALE project](https://c-scale.eu) within the [European Open Science Cloud](https://eosc-portal.eu/about/eosc) framework.
+[Pangeo-EOSC](https://github.com/pangeo-data/pangeo-eosc/) has benefited from services and resources provided by the [EGI-ACE project](https://www.egi.eu/project/egi-ace/) (funded by the European Union’s Horizon 2020 research and innovation programme under Grant Agreement no. 101017567), and the [C-SCALE project](https://c-scale.eu/) (funded by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 101017529), with the dedicated support of [CESNET](https://www.cesnet.cz/en/).

 ## The European Open Science Cloud (EOSC)

 ![EOSC logo](../figures/EOSC_logo-small.png)

-The [European Open Science Cloud (EOSC)](https://eosc-portal.eu/about/eosc) aims at becoming the main environment for hosting and processing research data to support European Science.
+The [European Open Science Cloud (EOSC)](https://open-science-cloud.ec.europa.eu/) aims at becoming the main environment for hosting and processing research data to support European Science.

 ## Pangeo Europe